-A major part of Youth Week is recognising the positive contributions made by young people and the community that supports them, which we celebrate with the Betty Makin Youth Awards in 3 categories:
+A major part of Youth Week is recognising the positive contributions young people make and the community that supports them across the City of Sydney's local area, which we celebrate with the Betty Makin Youth Awards.

 Individual and group awards

-Individual and group winners received a $500 scholarship.
+Individual and group winners receive a $500 scholarship.
 The awards recognise contributions to the local community, environmental sustainability initiatives and, creativity, arts and culture.